Building a foundation for retirement in your 30s

 Use time to your advantage

 When you’re in your 30s, time can be an advantage in saving for your retirement.
-You have an investment horizon that extends about 35 years depending on your individual situation and retirement goals.
+You have an investment horizon that spans about 35 years depending on your individual situation and retirement goals.
 Hypothetically, if you save $5,000 per year beginning at the age of 30 (invested at a 5% annual return), you could have nearly $500,000 (after taxes) by the age of 65.
 So, investing only $175,000 over 35 years might grow to nearly half a million dollars.

-If you wait until you’re 40 to begin saving, you may need to save twice that amount — nearly $10,000 per year — to reach the same end amount.
+If you wait until you’re 40 to begin saving, you may need to save twice that — nearly $10,000 per year — to reach the same end amount.
 Waiting until the age of 50 means saving over $21,000 per year.
 Time gives your money the ability to grow, and depending on your situation, you may be able to pursue a more aggressive blend of investments.
 A longer-term time horizon also enables you to weather the ups and downs of the market with a greater sense of ease.

 Savings vehicles you might consider